lydiaschneider/comp423-course-notes/docs/docs/tutorials/rust-setup.md

 ```bash
 cargo run
 ```
-This command compiles and runs the project in a single step whereas cargo build only compiles the code without executing it.
+> **Note:** This command compiles and runs the project in a single step whereas cargo build only compiles the code without executing it.
 This is similar to how gcc compiles programs in C, except you must run the executable manually.

 3.5) Pushing final changes to GitHub
 ```bash